Indonesia–Japan relations: Post-Independence era relations

 The Embassy of Japan (right) at Jl.
 Thamrin, Central Jakarta.

 After the end of Japanese occupation, roughly 3,000 Imperial Japanese Army soldiers chose to remain in Indonesia and fight alongside local people against the Dutch colonists in the Indonesian National Revolution; roughly one-third were killed, of whom many are buried in the Kalibata Heroes' Cemetery, while another third chose to remain in Indonesia after the fighting ended, some of them becoming decorated as Indonesian independence heroes.

 After the Indonesian Revolution, Indonesian independence was recognized by the end of 1949.
 In the mid-1950s, talks between Japan and Indonesia began on war reparations after the San Francisco Agreement was signed, and finalized with the Agreement on Compensation and the opening of diplomatic relations in 1958.
-The bilateral diplomatic relations between Republic of Indonesia and Japan officially established in April 1958.
+Indonesia and Japan signed a peace treaty on 20 January 1958 in Jakarta.
+Bilateral diplomatic relations between the two countries were officially established on 15 April 1958.

 In the 1970s, Japanese manufacturers, especially those in the electronics sector, began establishing factories in Indonesia; this encouraged the migration of a new wave of Japanese expatriates, mainly managers and technical staff connected to large Japanese corporations.
 The Japanese automotive industry also began to dominate Indonesian market and today Japanese car manufacturers enjoys the largest market shares in Indonesia.
 Simultaneously Japanese consumer products began to pour into Indonesian market.

 However the Japanese economic domination over Indonesia has led to the popular opposition that escalated into the Malari incident, (abbreviation of Indonesian: Malapetaka Limabelas Januari or "Fifteen January disaster") when anti-Japanese and anti-foreign investment demonstrations led to riots on 15 January 1974, during Japanese Prime Minister Kakuei Tanaka's state visit to Jakarta on 14—17 January 1974.

 Japanese investment in Indonesia has steadily increased since the 1980s continued well to 21st century.